Stop jockin our fresh and start writing us checks.

 I remember the first time I saw dreadlocks on a fashion runway.
 It was during Chanel’s 2012 Metiers d’Art pre-fall collection which had drawn inspiration from India.

-My blood boiled when I saw the recap from the show.
-Most of the models were white save for a few who may have been of Indian descent.
+Most of the models were white save for a very few who may have been of Indian descent.

 Naturally, white washed media were raving about this “bold trend.”
 The Harper’s Bazaar headline read “High Fashion Dreadlocks: Chanel,” WWD subbed theirs with: “Karl Lagerfeld laid out a sumptuous, Indian-flavored fashion spectacle.”
 Really?
 Flavor?

 Lest we forget Marc Jacobs’s S/S 2017 show and its attempt at styling white models with the historically black coiffure:

 Marc credited “inspiration” for his faux-pas in his insensitive response to the backlash.
 And while fashion is looking for ways to adopt black hairstyles, the courts agree with companies who would refuse to employ because of them.

 This is the double standard we live in and unfortunately, fashion has a long history of never coming to our defense but always coming for our creative expression.
 Inspiration is a gift and in order for a gift to thrive it must be circulated: